slanglab/Tw4Yr-Filters/README.md

 This results in 227,253,198 messages (including duplicates); 226,631,796 deduplicated messages; and 7,414,332 unique authors.

 # Whitelist description

-The following describes the whitelist, with descriptions of each platform and the corresponding whitelist line number(s) in parentheses:
+The file `whitelist` contains the sources (Twitter client IDs) that are included.
+The following describes these sources, with descriptions of each platform and their line number(s) in the `whitelist` file:

 1. Official Client/Browser (1-15)
     - The official Twitter client, devices include iPhone, Android, Blackberry, Windows Phone, Nokia n40, Windows, iPad, Android Tablets, and Browsers
 2. TweetCaster (16,21,27)